-All visits, both indoor and outdoor, must be approved by Supervisor and Operations Manager, and scheduled in advance.
-Location staff will initiate the planning process.
+All visits, both indoor and outdoor, must be approved by Supervisor, and scheduled in advance.
+Location staff initiate the planning process.
 Any questions or concerns will be directed to the Pandemic Team.

 There are no set visiting hours; the time of visit is reasonably flexible and is based on the needs of the person receiving supports and services through CLOC, their staff and visitor.